syncfusion-content/maui-docs/MAUI/Chat/typing-indicator.md

 ## Notifications when user start/stop typing

-In `SfChat`, you can access the typing area in SfChat using the `SfChat.Editor` property, listen to its focus change, text change, completed events to identify when the user starts or ends typing.
+In `SfChat`, you can access the typing area using the `SfChat.Editor` property, listen to its focus change, text change, completed events to identify when the user starts or ends typing.

 {% tabs %}
 {% highlight c# tabtitle="MainPage.xaml.cs" hl_lines="9 11" %}